Reuh/anselme/LANGUAGE.md

 #### Built-in variables

 Variables for default types (each is associated to a string of the internal variable type name): `nil`, `number`, `string`, `list`, `pair`, `function reference`, `variable reference`.

+The π constant is also defined in `pi`.

 #### Built-in language scripts